 One another feature to note that is related to this, is that you also have unlimited undos, because Lightroom keeps a full history of all the actions you take on the image.
 Better yet, it keeps that history even after you have closed the program - unlike Photoshop which resets its history when you close - so you can always go back to the original, or just the last five or even twenty steps.

 Now all this might make it sound like I am against Photoshop, whereas nothing could be further from the truth!
-I big puffy heart Photoshop (and I have course on Photoshop coming out pretty dang soon) but the reason I recommend that you learn Lightroom FIRST is simply because that is what is going to give the you the most bang for your buck.
+I big puffy heart Photoshop (and I have a course on Photoshop too!) but the reason I recommend that you learn Lightroom FIRST is simply because that is what is going to give the you the most bang for your buck.

 You can do a heck of a lot in that one program, and most importantly when it comes just to editing, it’s where you will actually do most of work, and therefore have the BIGGEST impact on your images.